 Issues like these can be avoided with the help of an accountant.
 He can meet all formalities for you and can help you manage your personal and business expenses properly.
-He will also take you through a number of other legal procedures which you are otherwise not familiar with.
+He will also take you through a number of other legal procedures that you are otherwise not familiar with.

-Businesses are volatile and the demands are ever changing.
+Businesses are volatile and the demands are ever-changing.
 If the business is doing well, the owner is most likely to expand it.
 And in the case of loss-making, the business owner may prefer to shrink the process.
 In the case of expansion, the business owner will hire new employees and invest in infrastructure.

 On the other hand, contracting the size of the business also needs to be a well-calculated move.
 These situations may pose certain challenges for the business owner.
 This is when expert advice is required.
 Having an accountant can guide you through all of these challenges in the best possible manner.